 Monitoring was conducted using remote sensing wildlife cameras (see Appendix 7 for examples of images) and offset area wide traverses for opportunistic scat collections.
+The report includes data from Summer 2019 through to Winter

-For the baseline survey of 2018, this survey effort included 13 camera stations capturing a broader view of the landscape of Koala Crossing as a whole, with four cameras positioned within the EPBC 2016/7723 offset area.
+This survey effort includes 13 camera stations (with Recoynx hyperfire HC600 remote-sensing cameras) capturing a comprehensive view of the landscape of Koala Crossing as a whole, with four stations located in their fixed locations within the EPBC 2016/7723 offset area.

-Methodologies remain unchanged from previous monitoring, with relative abundance indices calculated using a standardised set of trapping days (40), with an independence threshold of 10mins (i.e. each observation of an animal ten minutes after the first observation is considered a new observation) analysed using the software 'Camelot'.
+Methodologies remain unchanged, but in contrast to previous reporting years, relative abundance indices are now calculated using a standardised set of trapping days (40), with an independence threshold of 10mins (i.e. each observation of an animal ten minutes after the first observation is considered a new observation) analysed using the software 'Camelot'.

 Given that the movement range of these feral predators extends beyond the specific offset area, RAI are presented including the data from any camera trapping station with projected territories of any feral animal that overlap with the offset area.
 Observations specific to cameras within the offset area are presented in maps.